mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/features/index.md

 excerpt: Understanding the unique features of DC/OS
 ---

-This is an overview of the unique features of DC/OS.
+This is an overview of the unique features of Mesosphere&reg; DC/OS&trade;.

 ## <a name="high-resource-utilization"></a>High resource utilization

 DC/OS makes it easy to get the most out of your computing resources.
 Deciding where to run processes to best utilize cluster resources is hard.
 Deciding where to place long-running services which have changing resource requirements over time is even harder.
 In reality, there is no single scheduler that can efficiently and effectively place all types of tasks.

 DC/OS manages this problem by separating resource management from task scheduling.
-Mesos manages CPU, memory, disk, and GPU resources.
+Apache&reg; Mesos&reg; manages CPU, memory, disk, and GPU resources.
 Task placement is delegated to higher level schedulers that are more aware of their task's specific requirements and constraints.
 This model, known as two-level scheduling, enables multiple workloads to be colocated efficiently.

 ## <a name="mixed-workload-colocation"></a>Mixed workload colocation